osohq/oso/docs/content/python/guides/roles/getting-started.md

 {{% /callout %}}

 You can use your own data models for roles with Oso.
-You just need to tell us what roles a user has for a particularl resource through the `actor_has_role_for_resource` rule.
+You just need to tell us what roles a user has for a particular resource through the `actor_has_role_for_resource` rule.
 As an example, we might add a method onto the user that returns a list of roles for that user: